kristofa/kristofa.github.io/_posts/2025-01-12-how-to-avoid-overloading-teams-with-work-team-level.md

 It also means that discovery and delivery can't be fully separated.
 During delivery new challenges are found which need collaboration and involvement between business / product / design / developers to decide on the way forward.

 A deterministic mindset is not compatible with software product development.
 Fixed release dates with a fixed scope make no sense.
-There are cases, for example due to a contractual obligation, that a pre-defined release date with a fixed scope must be reached to prevent fines or other penalties, but these should be exceptions.
+There are cases, for example due to a contractual obligation, that a pre-defined release date with a fixed scope must be met to prevent fines or other penalties, but these should be exceptions.

 Setting and sticking to an unrealistic release date will likely result in a worse product with lower quality and will result in more rework after launch.
-Building trust by showing progress, making work visible and explaining why new work pops up should help to create awareness and hopefully change the leadership's view on how to plan work.
+Building trust by showing progress, making work visible and explaining why new work pops up should help to create awareness and change the leadership's view on how to plan work.

 # Set limits and say no